 When a person descends deep into the sea, the pressure in the surrounding water increases which causes the lungs to decrease in volume.
 This decrease in volume increases the partial pressure of the gases within the lungs.
 This effect can be beneficial, because it tends to drive additional oxygen into the circulation, but this benefit also has a risk, the increased pressure can also drive nitrogen gas into the circulation.
 This increase in blood nitrogen content can lead to a condition called nitrogen narcosis.
 When the diver ascends to the surface too quickly a condition called 'bends' or decompression sickness occurs and nitrogen comes out of solution while still in the blood forming bubbles.
-Small bubbles in the blood are not harmful, but large bubbles can lodge in small capillaries, blocking blood flow or can press on nerve endings.
+Small bubbles in the blood are not harmful, but large bubbles can lodge in small capillaries, blocking sneezing and coughing.
+The allergens in that place affect our respiratory tracts and the responses to the allergens start within minutes.
+Allergens provoke an inflammatory response.
+A common manifestation of allergy is Asthma.

+Allergy is caused by allergens.
+When we enter a polluted area, immediately we start blood flow or can press on nerve endings.
 Decompression sickness is associated with pain in joints and muscles and neurological problems including stroke.
 The risk of nitrogen narcosis and bends is common in scuba divers.

 During carbon-dioxide poisoning, the demand for oxygen increases.
-As the $O_2$ level in the blood decreases it leads Respiratory system is highly affected by environmental, occupational, personal and social factors.
-These factors may be responsible for a number of respiratory disorders.
+As the O_2 level in the blood decreases it leads to suffocation and the skin turns bluish black.